 1. Select Journal Title at the CONSULS main menu, then type the name of the periodical (example: shakespeare quarterly) and press ENTER.
 If a title list appears on the screen, select the desired title, then look inside the box to find WCSU holdings.
 Be sure to scroll to the bottom of the page to see if WCSU owns backfiles on microfilm or microfiche.

-2. To find out if a given periodical is available in full-text in one or more of WCSU's online databases, search the title of the publication (example: shakespeare studies) in the A-to-Z Journal Title Locator available under Articles & Databases on the WCSU Libraries Homepage (library.wcsu.edu).
+2. To find out if a given periodical is available in full-text in one or more of WCSU's online databases, search the title of the publication (example: shakespeare studies) in the Journal Finder available under Articles & Databases on the WCSU Libraries Homepage (library.wcsu.edu).

 If the CSU Libraries do not own the book you need, or if WCSU does not subscribe to the periodical you need, you may request delivery of the item via Interlibrary Loan using the online ILLiad system available at: libguides.wcsu.edu/ill.

 There is a limit of 5 Interlibrary Loan requests per person per day.
 Videos are not available via Interlibrary Loan.
 Under most circumstances, Interlibrary Loan is a free service, but please allow at least ten working days for delivery.
 You will be notified as soon as the material arrives.
 Faster document delivery service is available for a reasonable fee.
-Please see the librarian at the Reference Desk or call the Interlibrary Loan Desk at (203) 837-9114 for more information.
+Please phone the Interlibrary Loan Desk at (203) 837-9114 for more information.

-The Reference Desk on the first floor of the Haas Library is staffed by a professional librarian who is trained to assist in your research, or you may contact Joan Reitz, Instruction Librarian, at 837-8308 or firstname.lastname@example.org.
+The Reference service is available on the first floor of the Haas Library, or you may contact Joan Reitz, Instruction Librarian, at 837-8308 or firstname.lastname@example.org.
 My office is in Room 402 (near the glass elevator) on the fourth floor of the Haas Library.